-1.2.3 Sampler Vacuum System Features
+5.1.3 Sampler Vacuum System Components

-FIGURE 1-3.
-Diagram of the CVS/BVS Vacuum System
+FIGURE 5-3.
+Diagram of the CVS/BVS vacuum system

-TABLE 1-3.
-Vacuum System Features Number Item Description 1 Solenoid Valves Control the air flow from pump to sampler, either purging or sucking.
+Number Item Description 1 Solenoid Valves Control the air flow from pump to sampler, either purging or sucking.
 2 Pump Located behind a sheet of metal, the pump does not come into contact with any liquid whatsoever.
 It does all the drawing and purging through using a vacuum and compressor.
 3 Touchpad Controller Controls sampler program and offers status feedback on LCD.
 4 Sample Distributor Rotates distributor arm between multiple discrete containers.
 5 Distributor Arm Dispenses liquid from metering chamber into discrete container.
-6 Discrete Sample Containers Multiple containers, always in a quantity divisible into 24, and able to fit into 5 Cu.
-Ft refrigeration unit.
+6 Discrete Sample Containers Multiple containers.
+Any arrangement of bottles is possible that is factors of 24 and fits inside the 5 ft 3 refrigeration unit.
 7 Pressure Gauge Visually describes sampling process in terms of vacuum/pressure.
 Useful for troubleshooting a plugged/kinked line, or signals leaks.
 Optional.
 8 Liquid Sensing Rod This rod must remain above the volume control tube.
-When the sample liquid comes into contact with the two rods it signals the controller to stop sampling and begin purging.
-9 Barrier Valve Prevents metering chamber overflow in case the liquid sensing rod fails (e.g. completely coated with oils/grease).
+When the sample liquid comes into contact with the two rods, it signals the controller to stop sampling and begin purging.
+9 Barrier Valve Prevents metering chamber overflow in case the liquid sensing rod fails (for example, completely coated with oils/grease).
 10 Volume Control Tube Mechanically set the volume required for sample by using a wrench on the fitting at the base of this stainless steel tube.
 11 Metering Chamber Sample is drawn into chamber up to level set by volume control tube, then line is purged, followed by dropping sample into containers.
-Metering Chambers come in glass or acrylic, from 250cc to 1,000cc.
+Metering Chambers come in glass or acrylic, from 250 cc to 1,000 cc.
 12 Pinch Valve This valve shuts during sampling, then opens during sampling to drop sample into container, then closes to purge hose.
 13 Cap with "Container Full" Shut- off Optional cap contains Overflow Protection Probes which signal the sampler to halt when container is full.
 Can be installed in maximum two containers, or into a discrete bottle tray.
 14 Composite Sample Container A single container to hold sample liquid.
 Can be used with smaller refrigerator.
-15 Intake Hose Standard samplers come with 25 Feet of 3/8" ID PVC tube.
+15 Intake Hose Standard samplers come with 7.6 m (25 ft) of 3/8 inch ID PVC tube.
 16 Sinker.
 Optional Strainer.
 Keeps the end of the intake tube in the source liquid.
 Optional strainer can raise collection point above sinker.